 - Getting proper rest

-Your health is tied directly to the health of your baby and for the healthiest baby possible, you need to be the healthiest you possible.
+Your health is tied directly to the health of your baby and the goal of every pregnancy is to be the healthiest you possibly can be to minimize health concerns.
 By following these simple guidelines and seeing a specialist before getting pregnant, you should be well on your way to becoming the healthiest version of you possible.
-And being the healthiest version of you is the first step to becoming a great, and healthy mom.
+Being the healthiest version of you is the first step to becoming a great, and healthy mom.

 Find a Specialist